Country 9: England | This post is part of my 30×30 series. Read more here!

 Trace the Thames

 I find London to be a very walkable city, and given the crazy traffic and the crowded Underground, prefer to wander whenever possible.
-One of my favorite walks follows the Thames from Tower Bridge to Buckingham Palace (you can read the full route here).
+One of my favorite things to do in London is a walk that follows the Thames from Tower Bridge to Buckingham Palace (you can read the full route here).
 I love the juxtaposition of the modern skyline, old buildings, and the ancient, murky water as you walk along the Thames.

 Explore the East End